f1ori/linux-pinetab2-fedora/Documentation/admin-guide/reporting-issues.rst

 Sometimes the maintainer might not be responding in a timely manner; other times there might be disagreements, for example if an issue qualifies as regression or not.
-In such cases raise your concerns on the mailing list and ask others for public or private replies how to move on.
+In such cases raise your concerns on the mailing list and ask others for public or private replies on how to move on.
 If that fails, it might be appropriate to get a higher authority involved.
-In case of a WiFi driver that would be the wireless maintainers; if there are no higher level maintainers or all else fails, it might be one of those rare situations where it's okay to get Linus Torvalds involved.
+In case of a WiFi driver that would be the wireless maintainers; if there are no higher level maintainers or all else fails, it might be one of those rare situations where It is okay to get Linus Torvalds involved.

 **Proactive testing**: Every time the first pre-release (the 'rc1') of a new mainline kernel version gets released, go and check if the issue is fixed there